fehmi/simply.js/docs/README.md

-## simply
+## simply.js

 > Simple JavaScript toolkit for simple web apps.

 ## What it is

-simply developed on top of native web components.
+Developed on top of 'Custom Elements API' of the 'Web Components' standard.
 It provides a single file component concept with a clean syntax.
-It has built-in template engine coded from scratch.
+It has built-in super fast 100 lines template engine coded from scratch.
 It is plug & play.
 No need to npm or terminal.
 Just include the js file to your html and you are ready to go.

 See the [Quick start](quickstart.md) guide for more details.